astroDimitrios/git-novice/episodes/10-pull-requests.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Pull requests are a great way to collaborate with others using github.
+Pull requests are a great way to collaborate with others using GitHub.
 Instead of making changes directly to a repository you can suggest changes to a repository using a pull request.

 Pull requests are where your changes go through the vital steps of code and science review.